 - Project manager

 Most marketing professionals have at least a bachelor’s degree in marketing, advertising, promotions or a related field.
 To work as an upper level manager in marketing, you may need to have a master’s degree in marketing, or even an MBA in marketing.
+Many schools are now offering online degrees in social media management and internet marketing degree programs.

 Training and Certifications